cloudhm/advanced-keymapping/README.md

 # Advanced Keymapping

-This post collects good tools to help you take keybindings to the next level.
+123This post collects good tools to help you take keybindings to the next level.
 In order to get most of this post, please read my <a href="https://github.com/yifanchen/macOS-shortcuts-collection>" target="_blank">macOS shortcuts collection</a> first.

 ### Chrome C-Vim